 The Effective Area for a Built-Up Section.

-In this post, we will check a practice problem for a built-up section, which is problem no.3-19 quoted from Prof. Mccormack’s book-fifth edition.
-It is required to compute the effective net area of the built-up section shown in fig 3-19.
-If the holes are punched for 3/4 inches.
+This post will check a practice problem for a built-up section, problem no.3-19, quoted from Prof. Mccormack’s book, fifth edition.
+It is required to compute the effective net area of the built-up section shown in Fig 3-19.
+The holes are punched for 3/4 inches.
 The U factor is given as equal to 0.90.

 The gross area for a Built-Up Section.

-The built-up section consists of two channels of C10x25 and two plates that have a dimension of 1/2×11.
-The thickness of each plate is 1/2 inch and the length is 11 inches.
+The built-up section consists of two channels of C10x25 and two plates measuring 1/2×11 inches.
+Each plate is 1/2 inch thick and 11 inches long.

-We will estimate these four elements, since we have two channels we can estimate the gross area for one channel and multiply by two.
-Similarly, we can estimate the area of one plate and then multiply by 2.
+We will estimate these four elements.
+Since we have two channels, we can estimate the gross area for one channel and multiply it by two.
+Similarly, we can find the area of one plate and then multiply it by 2.

 The areas of the two channels are equal to (2×7.35)=14.70 inch^2.

-The bolts used are of diameter 3/4 inches, to get the hole diameter we add 1/8 inch so the diameter of the hole will be equal to 7/8 inches.
+The bolts used are of diameter 3/4 inches, to get the hole diameter we add 1/8 inch to the bolt diameter so the diameter of the hole will be equal to 7/8 inches.

 The net area for a Built-Up Section.

-The final net area of the built-up section will be equal to 22.42 inch^2., please refer to the next slide image for more details.
+The final net area of the built-up section equals 22.42 square inches.
+The net area for channels is 13.74 square inches.
+The net area for the two plates is 9.25 square inches.
+Please refer to the next slide image for more details.

 The Effective Area for a Built-Up Section.

-For a more detailed illustration of block shear, there is a very useful external link-Tensile yielding and tensile rupture.
+A useful external link –Tensile yielding and tensile rupture.
 A Beginner’s Guide to the Steel Construction Manual, 14th ed.